Equitable Holdings: History

+As one of the largest insurers of its time, Equitable had close ties to influential industrial magnates.
+In 1915, T. Coleman du Pont acquired a majority stake in Equitable Life Assurance from J. P. Morgan Jr.

 In 1943, during World War II, Equitable began underwriting policies for the War Agencies Employees Protective Association to provide group life insurance to U.S. Government employees working in or around war zones.
 Through WAEPA, Equitable sold policies to employees of some 40 U.S. agencies, including individuals from the Office of Strategic Services and War Information, which often sent their men behind enemy lines, and air-traveling statesmen and Congressmen.
 By May 1945, only 24 death claims had been filed (about half the normal peacetime rate for a group plan covering 7,000 workers), allowing the insurer to return roughly 30% of the premiums to WAEPA.

 In 1954, following blockbusting in East Palo Alto, Equitable pursued a policy forbidding issuing mortgages to white families in integrated communities in order to make receiving government-insured mortgages more difficult in racially heterogeneous areas.
 This decision helped facilitate white flight and the resulting demographic shift of East Palo Alto.

 In 1985, the Equitable Life Assurance Society of the United States, then the third largest life insurance company in the country, formed Equitable Real Estate Investment Management, a subsidiary used by Equitable Life to develop and finance new real estate projects and manage the US$20 billion worth of real estate under Equitable's control.

 In December 1990, Equitable announced its decision to demutualize under New York's liberalizing laws.
 This was intended to enable Equitable to increase and diversify its asset base.